Article Published In: The American Journal of Cosmetic Surgery Vol. 31, No. 1, 2014

 Of the 69 patients with complete charts, we were able to communicate with 50 to assess long-term weight loss.
 Some of the patients were active patients in the practice and could be questioned directly at follow-up visits, and the remainder of the follow-ups were conducted via phone interviews.
 The follow-ups consisted of simply asking the patients about their satisfaction with the procedure and whether they were able to maintain weight loss after the procedure.

 Of the 50 patients evaluated, 78.0% (39/50) reported that they were happy with the procedure and would recommend it to friends and family.
-Of the 22% that were dissatisfied, the largest criticism was a lack of long-term support after removal of the patch, which prevented them from maintaining good lifestyle habits.
+Of the 22% that were dissatisfied, the largest criticism was a lack of long-term support after the patch was taken off, which prevented them from maintaining good lifestyle habits.
 Another common complaint was the awkward social situation presented by not being able to eat with friends and family during the treat ment phase of the tongue patch diet.
-Of the 50 patients surveyed, 84% (42/50) maintained their weight loss after removal of the patch, noting that their success was primarily because they maintained the recommen dations provided during the treatment period.
+Of the 50 patients surveyed, 84% (42/50) maintained their weight loss after the patch was taken off, noting that their success was primarily because they maintained the recommendations provided during the treatment period.
 The follow-up ranged from 4 months to 3 years and included some of the early patients from 2009.

 Table 2.
 Complications in Patients (N = 81) with a Tongue Patch, 2009-2013